wptownhall/login-me-now/readme.txt

 [All-in-One WordPress Content Restriction](https://wordpress.org/plugins/all-in-one-content-restriction/)

 == FIND AN ISSUE? ==
 We are right here to help you in [support forum](https://wordpress.org/support/plugin/login-me-now/).
-You ca post a topic.
+You can post a topic.
 Please search existing topics before starting a new one.

 == Installation ==
 Install Login Me Now either via the WordPress.org plugin repository or by uploading the files to your server.